Index of 2025 Native Rhythms Performers

 Painted Raven

-Drawing inspiration from Mother Earth, Native culture, nature and wildlife, and combining the ancient Native American flute with today’s modern instruments and musical styles, is what creates the signature sound of Painted Raven, the Native American flute and World Music band featuring Annette Abbondanza, Holly Harris and new member Kimberly Kridler.
+Drawing inspiration from Mother Earth, Native culture, nature and wildlife, and combining the ancient Native American flute with today’s modern instruments and musical styles, is what creates the signature sound of Painted Raven, the Native American flute and World Music band featuring Annette Abbondanza, Holly Red Feather, and Kimberly Kridler.

 Annette, Holly and Kim grace the stage as one of the Native American Flute world’s very few female trios and bring with it a unique warmth, combined with an energy and diversity that truly showcases the amazing musical versatility of the Native American Flute.

 Painted Raven, created in 2002, has released twelve albums to date, each one slightly different from the last.
-All instrumental, featuring the Native American Flute as the lead instrument combined with many other modern and ancient instruments, as well as many diverse musical styles.
-Their music has received multiple awards and nominations, ISMA- Indian Summer Music Awards, NAMMY- Native American Music Awards, as well as being aired on many local, national, and international radio and web broadcasts.
+All original and all instrumental, featuring the Native American Flute as the lead instrument combined with many other modern and ancient instruments, as well as many diverse musical styles.
+Their music has received multiple awards, including the Native American Music Awards (NAMMY), Indian Summer Music Awards (ISMA), One World Music Awards, Meet The Composer Award, and multiple music award nominations, as well as being aired on many local, national, and international radio and web broadcasts.

 Additional information about Painted Raven is available online at: www.painted-raven.com